 We are a clinical-stage biopharmaceutical company focused on the development of novel therapeutics intended to address significant unmet medical needs in important cardiovascular care markets.
 Our development programs are primarily focused on the treatment of cardiovascular diseases.
-Our lead product candidate, istaroxime, is a first-in-class, dual-acting agent being developed to improve cardiac function in patients with acute heart failure, or AHF, with a potentially differentiated safety profile from existing treatments.
-Istaroxime demonstrated significant improvement in both diastolic and systolic aspects of cardiac function and was generally well tolerated in three Phase 2 clinical trials.
+Our lead product candidate, istaroxime, is a first-in-class, dual-acting agent being developed to increase blood pressure and improve cardiac function in patients with cardiogenic shock and to improve cardiac function in patients with acute heart failure, or AHF, and reverse the hypotension and hypoperfusion associated with heart failure that deteriorates to cardiogenic shock.
+We also plan to demonstrate that istaroxime can produce a therapeutic benefit in these settings with a differentiated safety profile compared to drugs currently used in these patients.
+Istaroxime demonstrated significant improvement in both systolic and diastolic aspects of cardiac function and was generally well tolerated in three Phase 2 clinical trials.
 Istaroxime has been granted Fast Track designation for the treatment of AHF by the U.S. Food and Drug Administration, or FDA.
-Based on the profile observed in our Phase 2 clinical studies in AHF, where istaroxime significantly improved cardiac function and systolic blood pressure, or SBP, in acute decompensated heart failure patients, we initiated a Phase 2 global clinical study to evaluate istaroxime for the treatment of early cardiogenic shock (Society for Cardiovascular Angiography and Interventions Stage B shock), a severe form of AHF characterized by very low blood pressure and risk for hypoperfusion to critical organs and mortality.
-We completed this Phase 2 global clinical study and, in April 2022, announced positive topline results.
+Based on the profile observed in our Phase 2 clinical studies in AHF, where istaroxime significantly improved cardiac function and systolic blood pressure, or SBP, in acute decompensated heart failure patients, we initiated a Phase 2 global clinical study, or the SEISMiC Study, to evaluate istaroxime for the treatment of early cardiogenic shock (Society for Cardiovascular Angiography and Interventions, or SCAI, Stage B shock), a severe form of AHF characterized by very low blood pressure and risk for hypoperfusion to critical organs and mortality.
+We completed the SEISMiC Study and, in April 2022, announced positive topline results.
 Istaroxime rapidly and significantly increased SBP while also improving cardiac function and preserving renal function.
-In May 2022, we presented the study results at the European Society of Cardiology Heart Failure Meeting in Madrid, Spain and, in September 2022, the results were published in the European Journal of Heart Failure.
+In May 2022, we presented the SEISMiC Study results at the European Society of Cardiology Heart Failure Meeting in Madrid, Spain and, in September 2022, the results were published in the European Journal of Heart Failure.
+A second manuscript comparing the two doses used in the trial was published in the Journal of Cardiac Failure in April 2023.
 We believe that istaroxime has the potential to fulfill an unmet need in early and potentially more severe cardiogenic shock.
-We further believe that the data from our recently completed Phase 2 global clinical study in early cardiogenic shock not only suppo
+We further believe that the data from the SEISMiC Study supports continued development in both cardiogenic shock and AHF.
+We are currently initiating an extension to the SEISMiC Study, or the SEISMiC Extension, to evaluate a longer dosing period and to continue to characterize the effects of istaroxime, including activation of sarco endoplasmic reticulum Ca2+ -ATPase 2a, or SERCA2a.
+The SEISMiC Extension trial is expected to enroll up to 30 subjects with SCAI Stage B cardiogenic shock with data anticipated in the second quarter of 2024.
+Additionally, we are exploring the possibility of commencing a study in more severe SCAI Stage C cardiogenic shock.

-Our heart failure cardiovascular portfolio also includes sarco endoplasmic reticulum Ca2+ -ATPase 2a, or SERCA2a, activators.
+Our heart failure cardiovascular portfolio also includes SERCA2a activators.
 This research program is evaluating these preclinical product candidates, including oral and intravenous SERCA2a activator heart failure compounds.
 These candidates would potentially be developed for both acute decompensated and chronic out-patient heart failure.
 In addition, our cardiovascular drug product candidates include rostafuroxin, a novel product candidate for the treatment of hypertension in patients with a specific genetic profile.
-We are pursuing potential licensing arrangements and/or other strategic partnerships and do not intend to advance this product candidate without securing such an arrangement or partnership.
+We are pursuing potential licensing arrangements and/or other strategic partnerships and do not intend to advance rostafuroxin without securing such an arrangement or partnership.